 Protection of commercial and recreational shellfish resources: There are over 40 commercial shellfish operations and associated industries in Thurston County.
+Most aquaculture occurs on leased, privately owned shoreline parcels.
 Shellfish is also harvested recreationally in public parks and on private beaches, and by the Tribes for their resource needs.
-Shellfish harvesting is an important aspect to quality of life in the County.
+Shellfish harvesting is an important aspect to quality of life in the county.
 Protection of this commercial and cultural resource is a growing concern in Thurston County.
 As our population continues to grow and the downstream impacts of development continue, additional pressure is put on the shellfish industry as those impacts threaten some shellfish growing areas.

-Shellfish do not need clean water to grow, but the must have clean water to be safely eaten.
+Shellfish do not need clean water to grow, but they must be harvested from clean water to be safely eaten.
 Because shellfish are filter feeders, they filter all particles out of the water, including bacteria, chemical, biotoxins, and viruses.
 Accumulated contaminants can make people sick.
 The Washington State Department of Health (DOH) monitors water quality for shellfish harvesting.
 Thurston County references DOH’s Annual Inventory of Commercial and Recreational Shellfish Areas to determine what lands are designated as harvestable for shellfish.
+While Thurston County is on the lower end for total classified acres of shellfish growing areas, as of 2023 was ranked 3rd of 14 for number of acres prohibited for shellfish harvest, with southern Henderson Inlet, Budd Inlet and Nisqually Reach areas being closed to shellfish harvest.

 Protection of water quality, both groundwater and surface water, is particularly important for commercial and recreational shellfish harvesting.
-Downgrades in water quality affect commercial growers and public health, and the County continues to experience downgrades of shellfish growing areas.
-The County forms a shellfish protection district when there is a downgrade, and works to restore the resource to a harvestable level.
+Downgrades in water quality affect commercial growers and public health, and the county continues to experience downgrades of shellfish growing areas.
+The county forms a shellfish protection district when there is a downgrade, and works to restore the resource to a harvestable level.
+A combined shellfish protection district currently exists for Henderson Inlet and Nisqually Reach.

-The County is concerned with protecting existing and future aquaculture operations from incompatible development.
+The county is concerned with protecting existing and future aquaculture operations from incompatible development.
 Aquaculture operations may conflict with other adjacent uses, such as public access, recreation, shoreline residential development, and natural protected areas.
 County policies discourage encroachment from incompatible uses to avoid nuisance conflicts and water quality degradation.
 The policies also provide that normal aquaculture practices should not be considered a nuisance unless they threaten the public health and safety.
-Clearly there is a need for balance on this issue, since aquaculture operations operate in areas where the environment is particularly fragile, and where other kinds of activities occur.
+Clearly there is a need for balance on this issue, since aquaculture operations may be highly visible to the public and operate in areas where the environment is particularly fragile, and where other kinds of activities occur.
 Because of this, the policies recommend that adverse impacts from aquaculture operations be minimized.
 Development of guidelines to help guide aquaculture operations in avoiding potential conflicts is also proposed.
 Aquaculture operations within Thurston County are eligible to participate in the Voluntary Stewardship Program (see section III on Agriculture).

-Tribes and shellfish: Tribes are a co-manager of shellfish resources.
-The Squaxin Island and Nisqually tribes are important stewards of all shellfish that occur in their usual and accustomed harvest areas in the waters of Thurston County, and have rights to harvest 50 percent of the resource for their own use.
+Tribes and shellfish: Tribes are a co-manager of shellfish resources and have usual and accustomed harvest areas as promised by the treaties signed in the 1850s, giving rights to harvest half of the shellfish for their own use.
+The Squaxin Island and Nisqually tribes are important stewards of all shellfish that occur in their usual and accustomed harvest areas in the waters of Thurston County.
+Tribes conduct commercial, ceremonial, and subsistence harvest for shellfish and finfish.
+Commercial harvests allow tribal members the opportunity to sell the shellfish products they harvest.
 The rights and responsibilities of tribes are an important consideration when planning for the protection and development of the shellfish resource, and when regulating land uses upstream from shellfish areas.